New in Cascadea 2

 Unlike most browser extensions, Cascadea is built primarily as a fast, native application using Swift.
 Drag and drop your style list to reorder it, export and import files, sync your styles to iCloud, open multiple tabs in the Style Editor, use your Touch Bar, and more.
 Just as you'd expect from a native Mac app.

 Cascadea can import and export styles using the UserCSS standard, making it compatible with styles written in custom CSS extensions for other browsers.
-Easily bring over compatible styles with automatic updates, customizable variables, and support for the Stylus preprocessor language.
+Easily bring over compatible styles with automatic updates, customizable variables, and support for the Stylus and Less preprocessor languages.

 When you install Cascadea and enable the extension in Safari, you may notice that the extension requires the ability to see any webpages you are visiting, as well as view and modify the contents of these webpages.
 These permissions are essential to Cascadea's ability to function.
 The extension needs to see what webpages you are visiting so that it can determine what custom styles should be applied, and it needs permission to read and modify those webpages to inject your custom styles.
 At no point does Cascadea store or transmit any information about what websites you are visiting, or any information you are entering or viewing on those sites.